Fight to Be First: Tackling Difficult Conversations With Your Kids

 Fight To Be First-.png

-My children range in age, from 4 to 9 years old.
-A difficult conversation with my oldest looks different than those with my youngest.
-Occasionally, one simple sentence may suffice, while other times an in-depth conversation is needed.
-Listen for where your child has worry or concern, and offer reassurance.
+My children range in age from 4 to 9 years old.
+My difficult conversation with my oldest will look different from that with my youngest.
+Occasionally, one simple sentence may suffice, while other times, an in-depth conversation is needed.
+Listen for where your child has worry or concern and be sure to offer reassurance.
 Be first to validate their concern and remind them that they are healthy, safe, and loved.

 The Importance of Spending Intentional Time With Your Children

-It is 2:30 p.m.
-The door flings open as my three older children rush into the house in a frenzy.
-Backpacks, shoes, and socks fly off bodies at warp speed.
-They race into the kitchen devouring the first food they can find and collapse on the couch.
+Picture the scene.
+It is 2:30 p.m., and the door flings open as my three older children rush into the house in a frenzy.
+Backpacks, shoes, and socks are strewn across the room at warp speed.
+Racing into the kitchen, devouring the first food they can find, my kids quickly find a spot on the couch to collapse and exhale.
 It happens in a flurry.
-Sitting down on the couch next to them I lead with a question in hopes of making a connection.
-Some days I am met with warm affections, and other days not so much.
-I’ve found that establishing a plan of action to spend intentional time with each of my children is vital to keeping our relationships strong.
-As a parent of four children with different personalities, I’ve had to get creative.
-A one-size-fits-all approach won’t work.
-I’ve discovered four ways of intentionally connecting with my children that fosters depth in our relationships.
+Sitting down on the couch next to them, I offer up a question in hopes of making a connection.
+Some days I am met with warm affections and other days, not so much.
+I have found that establishing a unique plan of action to spend intentional time with each of my children is vital to keeping connections strong.
+As a parent of 4 children with different personalities and needs, a one-size-fits-all approach will not get the job done.
+I’ve discovered 4 ways of intentionally connecting with my children that have fostered depth in our relationships.

-Setting aside intentional time for a date with each one of our children has become routine practice in our home.
-This builds expectation and excitement for how we spend our time together.
+Setting aside intentional time for a special date with each one of my children builds expectation and excitement for how we spend our time together.
 Conversations surrounding the details of our date include the places we will go, the types of food we will eat, and the things we will discuss.
-With multiple children in the family, we aim to get dates on the calendar for each child within the month.
-This builds trust and each child feels celebrated.
+Since there are 4 children in the family, when a date is set with one child, we aim to get dates on the calendar for the other three as well, so that each child feels valued and celebrated.

-Mothers knows that there are seasons when one child needs more TLC than the others.
-Intentional time with a parent is the salve applied to a flare up.
-And when situations like this arise in our family, we look for opportunities to provide that time of connection.
-We include that child into our everyday routine tasks.
-This may look like tagging along to the grocery store, getting the oil changed in the car, going on a walk/jog or returning books to the library.
-This intentional time together provides space to recalibrate and connect, reestablishing stability to the relationship......
+Any mother knows that there are seasons when one child needs more TLC than the others.
+This could be for a variety of reasons, but no matter the issue, intentional time with a parent may be just the salve needed to ease the flare-up.
+When situations like this arise in our family, we look for opportunities to provide that time for connection by folding our child into everyday, routine tasks.
+This may look like tagging along to the grocery store, getting the oil changed in the car, going on a walk/jog, or returning books to the library.
+More often than not, intentional time together provides space to recalibrate and connect, re-establishing stability in the relationship.

 Admitting Need: Putting an End to Surviving Motherhood Alone

-It was the end of January and my twins were six weeks old.
-Although it took most of the morning to get the three of us dressed and fed, we finally made our way out the door.
-I was meeting my friend Catalina to go shopping at the outlet mall just one town over.
-She, too, had just entered into motherhood.
-Three weeks prior she had given birth to her first baby, a girl.
-We had enjoyed being pregnant alongside each other, and were now ready to enjoy our first mother/daughter outing.
-Admitting need for a change in scenery and a break in the monotonous schedule made way for this midweek adventure.
-Our time was limited, for reasons related to nursing and napping, so we hit the road running with high hopes of newfound freedom.
+It was the end of January, and the twins were six weeks old.
+Although it took most of the morning to get the three of us dressed and fed, I was ready to leave the house without the help of another adult.
+I was meeting a friend to go shopping at the outlet mall just one town over.
+She had also recently entered into motherhood.
+She had given birth to her first baby, a girl, just three weeks prior.
+We had enjoyed being pregnant together, and we were now ready to embark on our first mother-daughter shopping adventure.
+Time was of the essence, for reasons related to nursing and napping.
+I was not yet courageous enough to try to nurse my twins in any sort of public forum.
+My cumbersome twin nursing pillow occupied a full seat in the car.
+Not my idea of discreet.
+The clock was ticking.
+We hit the road with high hopes of newfound freedom.

 I See His Face